 September 7 - 16, 2020

-Arrive in Rome, pick-up your Ducati, BMW or Moto Guzzi motorcycle and then spend 6 fantastic days riding the twisty roads in the heart of Italy, 1 free day in the beautiful medieval town of Orvieto, and 2 days at the Misano Marco Simoncelli World MotoGP circuit to watch Vale and his MotoGP competitors put on a stunning show of speed, talent and craziness to make this tour the ultimate experience!
+Arrive in Rome, pick-up your bike, and then spend 6 fantastic days riding the twisty roads in the heart of Italy, and 2 days at the Misano Marco Simoncelli World MotoGP circuit to watch Ducati riders and their MotoGP competitors put on a stunning show of speed, talent and craziness to make this tour the ultimate experience!

 The endless curves, the historic small towns, the high mountain passes, the quaint little hotels, the food & wine, and watching MotoGP action at Misano is what make this tour a really unique Italian Experience.

-Top it off with a visit to the Ferrari Museum and Ducati Museum and Factory makes this the motorcycle tour for MotoGP fans dream package.
-Yes, This is Italy!
+Top it off with a visit to the Ducati Museum and Factory makes this the motorcycle tour for MotoGP fans dream package.

 This fabulous tour starts and ends in the Eternal City of Rome.

 Food / Wine